Weeknight Beef Bibimbap

 Garlic / Ginger / Carrots / Zucchini - Prep as directed.
 (If making Thursday's meal, prep garlic and ginger for that night at the same time.)
 Combine garlic and ginger.
 Store carrots and zucchini in their own separate containers.
 (Can be done up to 5 days ahead)

 Marinate beef - (If making Thursday's meal, marinate beef for that night at the same time.)
-Combine garlic, ginger, aminos, honey, hot sauce, and rice vinegar in a bowl or baking dish.
+Combine garlic, ginger, soy sauce, brown sugar, gochujang, and rice vinegar in a bowl or baking dish.
 Thinly slice beef against the grain.
 Combine beef and marinade.
 Marinate for at least 20 minutes and up to 2 days.
 (Can be done up to 2 days ahead)

 Green onions - Chop green onions, keeping green and white parts separate.